 Kawai left the company when he became frustrated and started his own company and piano research laboratory.

-Currently Kawai produces 4 types of pianos: digital pianos, grand pianos, upright pianos, and hybrid pianos.
+Currently Kawai produces four types of pianos: upright pianos, grand pianos, digital pianos, and hybrid pianos.
 Each one appeals to a different market but they are all made with the same innovative quality that Koichi Kawai intended for his company.

 There are four different lines of Kawai grand pianos.
 The Ex Concert Piano, the GX Blak Series Grand Pianos, GL Series Grand Pianos, and CR40A Crystal Piano.s.
 Out of these grand pianos, the first two are performance pianos, carrying that outstanding Kawai voice.
 GL Series Grand Pianos are professional grade grand pianos that are sought after by all kinds of musical professionals.
 The last piano is a grand built out of crystal, metal, and wood.
 A true work of art.